 Balsamic glaze: A thick syrup generally made with grape must, I.G.P. balsamic vinegar, guar gum, and xanthan gum.
 It's essentially a way to give cheap balsamic the consistency of expensive balsamic so that it can be used in the same way - as a drizzle or finishing sauce.

 Balsamic ketchup: Ketchup that switches out white vinegar for balsamic vinegar.
 This adds some tang to the ketchup but sacrifices the complexity of balsamic.
-We tried it, and we liked it.

-Balsamic pearls: A strange artefact of the molecular gastronomy craze, balsamic pearls are balsamic vinegar of Modena I.G.P. transformed into tiny black balls with the help of a gelling agent and other additives.
+Balsamic pearls: A strange artifact of the molecular gastronomy craze, balsamic pearls are balsamic vinegar of Modena I.G.P. transformed into tiny black balls with the help of a gelling agent and other additives.
 A fancy garnish if you don't trust yourself to drizzle elegantly.

 Balsamic syrup: Another name for balsamic glaze.